China Tariffs Guide // How to Find Tariffs and Calculate Customs Fees

 FINDING THE TARIFFS ON YOUR PRODUCT

 This is for importing into the United States; however, almost every other country publicly posts the rates on a publicly available government website.
-Mostly, the rates will be done by the department or ministry that handles trade.
+Primarily, the rates will be determined by the department or ministry responsible for trade.
 You can use the same HTS tool to look up your tariffs as you did to look up the HTS code: https://hts.usitc.gov/

 If you are importing from China into the United States, you can view the full list of affected products and their tariffs here [PDF Warning]: https://ustr.gov/sites/default/files/2018-13248.pdf